Kansas Bowling: Cuddly Toys

 As of 2023, Bowling has been touring the United States theatrically with her film Cuddly Toys.
 The film has been described as a "saccharine nightmare" about taboo matters on girlhood told in a "shockumentary" style.
 The film stars Cynda McElvana, Brissa Monique, Parker Love Bowling, Caroline Williams, Schooly D, Don Devore, Mickey Madden, Charlotte Kemp Muhl, Charlotte Sartre, Dylan Greenberg, D.C.
 Douglas, Sune Rose Wagner, and Keith Allison.

 Writing

 Kansas Bowling has written and published two books with publisher Far West Press.
 Her first book A Cuddly Toys Companion details the making of her film Cuddly Toys.
 The second is titled Prewritten Letters For Your Convenience, which she wrote with her sister, Parker Love Bowling, when they were children and published as adults.

 Personal life

 She is the older sister of actress Parker Love Bowling.

 In 2019, Bowling sued musician Ariel Pink after he hired her to go on tour with him to film his concerts and did not pay her.
 Pitchfork reported that as of 2020, the case has been settled in court.

-Bowling's longtime boyfriend is musician Don Devore.
+Bowling previously dated musician Don Devore.